640 South State StreetDover, Delaware 19901

 LDL cholesterol is often called "bad" cholesterol because it causes plaque to build up inside your arteries and leads to heart disease.

-Cholesterol screening is recommended for men older than 35 and women older than 45.
-If you have risk factors for heart disease, such as a family history of heart disease, you may need to begin regular testing of cholesterol as young as age 20.
+Cholesterol screening is recommended for all adults ages 20 and older every 4 to 6 years.
 LDL cholesterol is one of a group of lipoproteins that can indicate heart disease, so this test is used to help diagnose it.

 Lowering LDL-C levels can help prevent heart disease.